prob140/textbook/_chapters/Chapter_12/03_Bounds.md

 ![png](../../images/chapters/Chapter_12/03_Bounds_7_0.png)

-Another way to think of Markov's bound is that if $X$ is a non-negative random variable then
+Another way to think of Markov's bound is that if $X$ is a non-negative random variable with expectation $\mu_X$, then

 $$
 P(X \ge k\mu_X) ~ \le ~ \frac{1}{k} ~~~ \text{for all } k > 0